AlexSmall96/Portfolio-Project-1/README.md

 As a site user I want to:

 - Understand what the business is.
-- Understand the restaurants philosophy and style.
+- Understand the restaurant's philosophy and style.
 - Easily navigate through different sections of the site.
 - Learn more about what kind of food the restaurant offers.
 - Easily book a table to visit the restaurant.